LincaMarius/ISAP-1_Instruction_Set/README.md

 | 4 bits instruction code   | 4 bits operand (memory address)          |
 |---------------------------|------------------------------------------|

+We notice that the upper nibble is used to encode an instruction. \ So, any instruction is encoded on 4 bits. \
+Thus, we can have a maximum of 2 ^ 4 = 16 instructions.

+How can we increase this number?

+We will reserve an instruction code to indicate a special instruction, a prefix that tells the instruction decoder that we have a special instruction.
+I named this as a prefix for extended instructions.

+I chose the prefix as 1111 in binary or 0xF in hexadecimal.

+This instruction takes the extended instruction type as a parameter. \
+So, we will have 2 ^ 4 = 16 extended instructions. \
+These statements have no parameters.

-The instruction format for the ISAP-1 computer is the same.
-But I'm going to group the no-parameter instructions into a Extended Instruction Set, which has the following form:
+The instruction format for the ISAP-1 calculator is the same.
+But I'm going to add the extended instructions, which have the following form:

 | extended instruction prefix 4 bits (0xF) | extended instruction code 4 bits |
 |------------------------------------------|----------------------------------|